Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 If I could return to that room in 2022, pitching Pulse to the CEO and CPO, I'd say something different.

 I'd say: "I can't tell you this will work.
 No one can, at this stage.
 That's not a failure of analysis.
-That's the nature of exploratory work.
+That's the nature of transformation work.
 What I can tell you is how we'll learn fast.
 How many experiments we'll run.
 How quickly we'll validate or kill our hypotheses.
 And what it will cost us to find out if this opportunity is real."

 I'd say: "The question isn't 'what's the ROI?'
 The question is 'what's our learning velocity?'
 Are we getting smarter about this opportunity faster than the market is moving?
 That's what I can measure.
 That's what I can commit to."